platform9/express/README.md

 ```

 ## Sample Inventory File Part 3 - OpenStack Portion
-You can configure the OpenStack hosts and their pertinent roles (Image Host, Storage Host, DNS Host)
+You can configure the OpenStack hosts and their pertinent roles (Hypervisor, Image Host, Storage Host, DNS Host)
 ```
 ################################################################################################
 ## OpenStack Groups